Moosquibe/DiffusionLitrev/docs/index.markdown

 [TODO]

 ## VI.
+Latent Diffusion models

+## VII.
 Architectures

-The presentation so far was architecture agnostic focusing on the learning paradigm.
+The presentation so far was architecture agnostic focusing on the learning paradigm, however, the architectures used are crucial to the performance of these models.
 In this section we close this gap by discussing some of the architectural choices that were made in the literature.

 [TODO]